- Page Content

 Source: U.S. Bureau of Labor Statistics (2020)

-As per the data reported by the US Bureau of Labor Statistics in 2019, there were 335,500 Firefighters employed in the US collectively.
-In addition to that, a 6% employment growth was projected for this career by the BLS.
+As per the data reported by the US Bureau of Labor Statistics in 2020, there were 311,350 Firefighters employed in the US collectively.
+In addition to that, an 11% employment growth was projected for this career by O*Net Online for the District of Columbia.
 Moreover, the employment level of firefighters in Washington, DC was reported as 6,520 in 2020.

 Steps to Become a Firefighter in the District of Columbia